-The proponents of the UFO hypothesis have never been able to provide any significant evidence for their claims.
+The proponents of the UFO hypothesis have never been able to provide significant evidence for their claims at east as far as we know.
 It should be noted that the Tunguska site is downrange from the Baikonur Cosmodrome and has been contaminated repeatedly by Russian space debris, most notably by the failed launch of the fifth Vostok test flight on December 22, 1960.
 The payload landed close to the Tunguska impact site, and a team of engineers was dispatched there to recover the capsule and its two canine passengers (which survived).

 Tunguska Event UFO Crash Wikipedia